numediart/WebSpeakable/Readme.md

 ## License

-This work is released under the terms of Apache 2.0 License - Copyright (c) 2019 [UMONS](https://web.umons.ac.be/en/) - [numediart](https://web.umons.ac.be/numediart/fr/accueil/) - [CLICK'](http://www.clicklivinglab.org/)
+Copyright (c) 2019 [UMONS](https://web.umons.ac.be/en/) - [numediart](https://web.umons.ac.be/numediart/fr/accueil/) - [CLICK'](http://www.clicklivinglab.org/)

-Licensed under the Apache License, Version 2.0 (the "License");
+WebSpeakable is licensed under the Apache License, Version 2.0 (the "License");

 you may not use this file except in compliance with the License.
-You may obtain a copy of the License at
+You should have received a copy of the Apache License Version 2.0 along with this program.
+If not, see

    http://www.apache.org/licenses/LICENSE-2.0